Myriad Genetics (NASDAQ:MYGN) Issues FY 2022 Earnings Guidance

-Myriad Genetics (NASDAQ:MYGN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of -$0.10-0 for the period, compared to the consensus EPS estimate of $0.03.
+Myriad Genetics (NASDAQ:MYGN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of -$0.10-0 for the period, compared to the consensus earnings per share estimate of $0.03.
 The company issued revenue guidance of $670.00 million-$700.00 million, compared to the consensus revenue estimate of $686.67 million.

 Wall Street Analysts Forecast Growth

-In other Myriad Genetics news, Director Daniel K. Spiegelman sold 6,424 shares of the company’s stock in a transaction dated Monday, June 6th.
-The shares were sold at an average price of $19.25, for a total transaction of $123,662.00.
-Following the sale, the director now directly owns 33,980 shares of the company’s stock, valued at $654,115.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Insiders own 1.80% of the company’s stock.
+In related news, Director Daniel K. Spiegelman sold 6,424 shares of the company’s stock in a transaction that occurred on Monday, June 6th.
+The shares were sold at an average price of $19.25, for a total value of $123,662.00.
+Following the transaction, the director now directly owns 33,980 shares in the company, valued at $654,115.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Company insiders own 1.80% of the company’s stock.

-Several hedge funds have recently modified their holdings of MYGN.
-Wellington Management Group LLP grew its stake in shares of Myriad Genetics by 17.8% during the first quarter.
-Wellington Management Group LLP now owns 5,096,235 shares of the company’s stock valued at $128,425,000 after purchasing an additional 770,460 shares during the last quarter.
-Polar Asset Management Partners Inc. bought a new stake in shares of Myriad Genetics during the first quarter valued at approximately $2,949,000.
-BlackRock Inc. grew its stake in shares of Myriad Genetics by 0.8% during the first quarter.
-BlackRock Inc. now owns 14,797,829 shares of the company’s stock valued at $372,906,000 after purchasing an additional 113,042 shares during the last quarter.
-Sei Investments Co. grew its stake in shares of Myriad Genetics by 11.3% during the first quarter.
-Sei Investments Co. now owns 888,395 shares of the company’s stock valued at $22,388,000 after purchasing an additional 90,449 shares during the last quarter.
-Finally, Renaissance Technologies LLC grew its stake in shares of Myriad Genetics by 151.4% during the first quarter.
-Renaissance Technologies LLC now owns 95,474 shares of the company’s stock valued at $2,406,000 after purchasing an additional 57,500 shares during the last quarter.
-97.44% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Wellington Management Group LLP raised its stake in shares of Myriad Genetics by 17.8% during the first quarter.
+Wellington Management Group LLP now owns 5,096,235 shares of the company’s stock worth $128,425,000 after acquiring an additional 770,460 shares in the last quarter.
+State Street Corp grew its position in shares of Myriad Genetics by 14.5% in the 2nd quarter.
+State Street Corp now owns 4,804,157 shares of the company’s stock worth $87,292,000 after buying an additional 607,932 shares during the last quarter.
+Polar Asset Management Partners Inc. purchased a new position in Myriad Genetics during the 1st quarter valued at $2,949,000.
+BlackRock Inc. raised its stake in Myriad Genetics by 0.8% in the first quarter.
+BlackRock Inc. now owns 14,797,829 shares of the company’s stock worth $372,906,000 after buying an additional 113,042 shares in the last quarter.
+Finally, Sei Investments Co. lifted its stake in shares of Myriad Genetics by 11.3% in the 1st quarter.
+Sei Investments Co. now owns 888,395 shares of the company’s stock valued at $22,388,000 after purchasing an additional 90,449 shares during the period.
+Institutional investors own 97.44% of the company’s stock.

 Myriad Genetics, Inc, a genetic testing and precision medicine company, develops and commercializes genetic tests in the United States and internationally.
 The company offers molecular diagnostic tests for use in oncology, and women's and mental health applications.
 It provides MyRisk Hereditary Cancer Test, a DNA sequencing test for assessing the risks for hereditary cancers; BRACAnalysis CDx Germline Companion Diagnostic Test, a DNA sequencing test to help determine the therapy for patients with metastatic breast, ovarian, metastatic pancreatic, or metastatic prostate cancer with deleterious or suspected deleterious germline BRCA variants; and MyChoice CDx Companion Diagnostic Test, a tumor test that determines homologous recombination deficiency status in patients with ovarian cancer.